ceasor-elvis/server-setup/README.md

 # server-setup
-Files to setup VPS for hosting multiple websites through traefik and docker
+These are files to setup server for hosting multiple sites using traefik